Camel Crickets

 Camel Crickets in North Carolina

 The name camel cricket is derived from the rounded hump on the insect’s back that resembles the hump of a camel.
-Sometimes referred to as “cave crickets” or “land shrimp,” they are more closely related to katydids than true crickets and do not chirp.
+Sometimes referred to as “spider crickets”, “cave crickets” or “land shrimp,” they are more closely related to katydids than true crickets and do not chirp.
 Camel crickets are widespread in the United States and often move inside dwellings during hot, dry weather and have been observed feeding on clothes and lace curtains.
-Due to their size and quick jumping ability, camel crickets can be quite disturbing to homeowners.

 There are many different types of insects in North Carolina, it can be difficult to distinguish, however our common insect species can help with this.